MindsofD23b/Documentations/StatusBerichte/WeeklyReports.md

 - **[📄 Status Reports](https://github.com/MindsofD23b/Documentations/tree/main/StatusBerichte)**

 ---

 <br>

 # 📆 Weekly Reports
-Nethr Weekly Development Logs - Weeks 1 to 3.
+Nethr Weekly Development Logs – Weeks 1 to 8.

 <br>

 ---

-# **📌 Week 1 - Project Kickoff & Concept Phase**
+# **📌 Week 1 – Project Kickoff & Concept Phase**

 During Week 1, the entire team focused on defining the initial vision for Nethr.
-We discussed ideas, clarified the goal of the platform, and evaluated different approaches to Minecraft hosting.
+Ideas were discussed, the overall goal of the platform was clarified, and different approaches to Minecraft server hosting were evaluated.
-This week was about setting direction, aligning expectations, and establishing roles.
+The main focus was on setting direction, aligning expectations, and establishing clear roles.

 ## 👥 **All Team Members**

 **Work Completed:**
-- Defined the overall concept for Nethr.
+- Defined the overall concept and purpose of Nethr.
-- Brainstormed platform functionalities and long-term goals.
+- Brainstormed platform features and long-term goals.
-- Discussed what we want to build, what problems we want to solve, and who our users will be.
+- Discussed target users and core problems the platform aims to solve.
 - Assigned team roles:
   - **DevOps:** Jamie Poeffel
   - **Project Manager:** Kush Srigiri
   - **Backend:** Luis Allamand
   - **Frontend:** Gregory Ruoss
-- Set up initial communication structure and workflow expectations.
+- Established initial communication structures and workflow expectations.

 ---

-# **📌 Week 2 - Technical Planning & Preparations**
+# **📌 Week 2 – Technical Planning & Preparations**

-Week 2 marked the transition from theoretical planning to concrete technical preparation.
+Week 2 marked the transition from conceptual planning to concrete technical preparation.
-We created the repositories, prepared our design system, discussed infrastructure, and aligned on tools and workflows.

----
+Repositories were created, early design work began, and infrastructure and tooling decisions were discussed.

 ## 👤 **Jamie Poeffel – DevOps**

 **Work Completed:**
-- Reviewed potential deployment strategies.
+- Reviewed potential deployment and hosting strategies.
-- Started researching Docker-based hosting setups.
+- Began researching Docker-based hosting solutions.
-- Evaluated AWS as the main hosting platform.
+- Evaluated AWS as a potential hosting platform.
-- Helped set up the basic structure for future CI/CD processes.
+- Helped establish the initial structure for future CI/CD processes.

----

 ## 👤 **Kush Srigiri – Project Manager**

 **Work Completed:**
-- Collected information from all team members.
+- Collected progress and input from all team members.
-- Documented responsibilities, communication flow, and planning approach.
+- Documented responsibilities, communication flow, and planning structure.
-- Started shaping the structure of the Status Reports.
+- Began defining the structure for Status Reports.
 - Coordinated discussions regarding tools and workflows.
-- Created a 2 Week-Stamp-Report for the Teacher.
+- Created the first two-week summary report for the teacher.

----

 ## 👤 **Gregory Ruoss – Frontend**

 **Work Completed:**
-- Created the first design drafts and wireframes in Figma.
+- Created initial design drafts and wireframes in Figma.
-- Developed the initial color palette and experimentation with UI aesthetic.
+- Developed an early color palette and UI aesthetic.
-- Helped brainstorm the UX layout for the dashboard.
+- Contributed ideas for the dashboard layout and user experience.

----

 ## 👤 **Luis Allamand – Backend**

 **Work Completed:**
-- Participated in architecture discussions for the backend.
+- Participated in backend architecture discussions.
-- Evaluated backend structure for server deployment, APIs, and user configuration.
+- Evaluated backend requirements for server deployment and APIs.
-- Researched infrastructure requirements for hosting servers at scale.
+- Researched infrastructure needs for scalable server hosting.

 ---

-# **📌 Week 3 - Development Kickoff**
+# **📌 Week 3 – Development Kickoff**

-This week marks the start of active development.
+Week 3 marked the official start of active development.
-Each team member began executing tasks directly related to their specialization.
+Each team member began working on tasks directly related to their specialization.

----

 ## 👤 **Jamie Poeffel – DevOps**

 **Work Completed:**
-- Configured a Docker-in-Docker (DinD) container for automated Minecraft server deployment.
+- Configured a Docker-in-Docker (DinD) setup for automated Minecraft server deployment.
-- Worked with **Luis** and **Rajethan** to evaluate tunneling vs. home-server hosting strategies.
+- Worked with **Luis** and **Rajethan** to evaluate tunneling versus home-server hosting strategies.
-- Final decision: use **DinD locally**, then push to the server for deployment stability.
+- Decided to use DinD locally first, followed by deployment to the server for improved stability.

----

 ## 👤 **Gregory Ruoss – Frontend**

 **Work Completed:**
-- Completed full Figma design for the Nethr website.
+- Completed the full Figma design for the Nethr website.
-- Preparing to start frontend implementation this week.
+- Prepared to begin frontend implementation.
-- Noted that future contributions should focus on clarity to avoid unnecessary redesigns.
+- Emphasized the importance of clear and understandable contributions to avoid future redesigns.

----

 ## 👤 **Luis Allamand – Backend**

 **Work Completed:**
-- Discussed backend and infrastructure approach with Mistah **Rajethan**.
+- Discussed backend and infrastructure approaches with **Rajethan**.
-- Studied how to host Minecraft servers inside Docker containers.
+- Researched hosting Minecraft servers inside Docker containers.
-- Researched configuration pipelines so users can modify settings through the dashboard.
+- Investigated configuration pipelines allowing users to customize server settings.

----

 ## 👤 **Kush Srigiri – Project Manager**

 **Work Completed:**
-- Was sick today but still coordinated with the team.
+- Coordinated team communication despite temporary illness.
-- Created the WeeklyReports structure.
+- Created the initial Weekly Reports structure.
-- Translated content into English for consistency.
+- Translated documentation into English for consistency.
-- Preparing improvements for the Usage documentation with correct tool icons and logos.
+- Began improving the Usage documentation with correct tool references.

 ---

 # **📌 Week 4 – Integration Phase**

-This week marks the beginning of integrating backend and frontend components.
+Week 4 focused on integrating backend and frontend components.
-Development continued across all areas, with a focus on connecting systems and preparing core features.
+Development continued across all areas, with an emphasis on system connectivity and feature preparation.

----

 ## 👤 **Jamie Poeffel – DevOps**

 **Work Completed:**
-- Assisted **Luis** with the configuration setup for the Minecraft servers.
+- Assisted **Luis** with Minecraft server configuration setups.
-- Continued working on the purchase functionality within the backend.
+- Continued working on purchase and billing-related backend functionality.

----

 ## 👤 **Gregory Ruoss – Frontend**

 **Work Completed:**
 - Continued frontend development using pair programming with **Kush**.
 - Completed the landing page design and implementation.
-- Preparing to begin development on the internal dashboard pages.
+- Prepared to start development of internal dashboard pages.

----

 ## 👤 **Luis Allamand – Backend**

 **Work Completed:**
-- Continued working on the configuration logic for Minecraft servers.
+- Continued developing configuration logic for Minecraft servers.
-- Coordinated with **Jamie** to ensure compatibility between runtime environments and backend logic.
+- Coordinated with **Jamie** to ensure compatibility between backend logic and runtime environments.

----

 ## 👤 **Kush Srigiri – Project Manager**

 **Work Completed:**
-- Supported **Gregory** with frontend development using pair programming.
+- Supported frontend development through pair programming.
-- Completed the Weekly Report for this development cycle.
+- Completed the Weekly Report for this cycle.
 - Created the second two-week summary report for the teacher.

 ---

 # **📌 Week 5 – Realization Phase**

-This week marks the beginning of actively realizing the project.
+Week 5 marked the beginning of actively realizing the planned features.

----

 ## 👤 **Jamie Poeffel – DevOps**

 **Work Completed:**
 - Set up DevOps-related configurations for the frontend.
-- Enabled the current backend version to run inside a Docker container.
+- Enabled the backend to run reliably inside a Docker container.
-- Supported testing of the connection between the frontend and backend.
+- Supported testing of frontend–backend communication.

----

 ## 👤 **Gregory Ruoss – Frontend**

 **Work Completed:**
-- Completed the frontend functionality for the login and sign-up pages.
+- Completed login and sign-up functionality.
-- Started development of the start page (not the landing page).
+- Started development of the start page (distinct from the landing page).

----

 ## 👤 **Luis Allamand – Backend**

 **Work Completed:**
 - Continued backend development.
-- Worked on setting up and installing server routes.
+- Worked on installing and configuring server routes.

----

 ## 👤 **Kush Srigiri – Project Manager**

 **Work Completed:**
-- Attended an interview(was not in school).
+- Attended an external interview (not present at school).
 - Continued maintaining and updating the weekly report.

 ---

 # **📌 Week 6 – Integration & Stabilization Phase**

-This week focused on stabilizing the connection between frontend and backend and resolving integration issues that emerged during development.
+Week 6 focused on stabilizing the frontend–backend connection and resolving integration issues.

----

 ## 👤 **Jamie Poeffel – DevOps**

 **Work Completed:**
-- Fixed the integration and communication issues between the frontend and backend.
+- Fixed communication and integration issues between frontend and backend.

----

 ## 👤 **Gregory Ruoss – Frontend**

 **Work Completed:**
 - Continued frontend development with support from **Kush**.
-- Worked with **Jamie** to resolve issues where the frontend and backend connection stopped functioning correctly.
+- Collaborated with **Jamie** to resolve broken frontend–backend connections.

+## 👤 **Luis Allamand – Backend**

+**Work Completed:**
+- Continued backend development and general maintenance.

+## 👤 **Kush Srigiri – Project Manager**

+**Work Completed:**
+- Supported frontend development.
+- Maintained and updated the weekly report.
+- Created **Status Report 3** for the teacher.

 ---

+# **📌 Week 7 – Feature Expansion & Payment Integration**

+Week 7 focused on expanding core platform features and integrating the payment system.
+Frontend, backend, and DevOps development progressed in parallel.

+## 👤 **Jamie Poeffel – DevOps**

+**Work Completed:**
+- Supported payment integration by creating Stripe payment links.
+- Created and refined backend type definitions for improved structure.
+- Fixed multiple technical issues and inconsistencies to improve stability.

+## 👤 **Gregory Ruoss – Frontend**

+**Work Completed:**
+- Implemented the payment page.
+- Coordinated closely with **Jamie** and **Kush** to align frontend, backend, and payment logic.
+- Researched movable and interactive UI elements.
+- Created the **Add Server** page for initiating server creation.

 ## 👤 **Luis Allamand – Backend**

 **Work Completed:**
-- Continued backend development and maintenance.
+- Continued work on Docker configurations and server settings.

----
+- Tested multiplayer functionality to verify server behavior and compatibility.

 ## 👤 **Kush Srigiri – Project Manager**

 **Work Completed:**
-- Supported **Gregory** with frontend development.
+- Refined project documentation for clarity and consistency.
-- Continued maintaining and updating the weekly report.
+- Created and finalized the Week 7 Weekly Report.
+- Supported frontend development and coordination.
-- Created **Statusbericht 3** for the teacher.
+- Created and refined the landing page to align with the platform design.

 ---

 # 📅 Next Report
-The next update will cover progress for **Week 7**.
+The next update will cover progress for **Week 8**.